|date released||Friday, March 24th 2023|

 The EPS file can also be dropped on Bixelangelo's window.

 Choose FILE > Trace bitmap... to trace a bitmap.
-Make sure this is either a transparent PNG or a a black shape on a non-transparent white background.
+This bitmap can be a PNG with a transparent background or a black shape on a non-transparent white background.

-Bixelangeo features a built-in tracer.
+Bixelangelo features a built-in tracer.
 Alternatively you can use an external tracer.
-In the current version only Potrace is supported.
-To use Potrace, select potrace.exe in the SETTINGS > Options... dialog.

 Press e or choose EDIT > Edit sketch to edit the curve and the bezier control points.